 There are many islands that fringe the big island of Australia, there are many places in Australia that offer lots to the visitor.
 However, Rotto is right up there.
-It has beaches that are second to none, a little creature voted the happiest animal in the world, and history and heritage that for better or worse is none the less interesting and worth knowing about.
+It has beaches that are second to none, a little creature voted the happiest animal in the world, and history and heritage that for better or worse are nonetheless interesting and worth knowing about.

 Have you been to Rottnest Island recently?
-Perhaps your planning a trip?
+Perhaps you’re planning a trip?
 Would love to hear from you.